Brishian427/kaggle-mitsui-gc-ridge/README.md

 ## Acknowledgments

-This pipeline was developed for the Mitsui Commodity Prediction Challenge and achieved 0.42+ Sharpe ratio on validation data.
+This pipeline was developed for the Mitsui Commodity Prediction Challenge.